-In this article, we look at what good posture means and explain the correct sitting position to achieve it, particularly when sitting at a computer.
+In this article, we look at good posture and explain the correct sitting position to achieve it, particularly when working at a computer.

 Correct posture can help by: